Corey Bailey

 Now, imagine that someone is standing on a stage whistling a single (A) note

 into a microphone.
-The microphone works somewhat like the ear drum and
+The microphone works somewhat like our ear drum and

 converts the pressure waves into tiny electrical pluses and minuses.
 Those tiny